-On a bamboo raft, you can drive down the Yulong River through the beautiful Karst landscape.
+On a bamboo raft, you can drift down the Yulong River through the beautiful Karst landscape at leisurely pace.

 On the way there are numerous opportunities to take pictures.
-Your driver will be waiting for you again at the bridge and drive you back to the hotel.
+Your driver will be waiting for you and drive you back to the hotel.

 The rest of the day will be free.

 Later that day transfer to Guilin Airport or high-speed train station for your departure.